nightpanda2810/AD_Report/README.md

 - Last logon may not be accurate.
     - This is a known limitation of the Active Directory when targeting lastLogon.
 This attribute does not replicate across domain controllers.
         - LastLogonTimestamp is replicated, however it can update even if an actual login was not performed, so I did not target this.
-        - At a later update I will attempt to query each domain controller in the domain and pick the latest one, however this attribute should still be considered "best effort".
+        - At a later update I will attempt to query each domain controller in the domain and pick the latest one, however this attribute should still be considered a "best effort" piece of data.
 - May require modification of logs to log correct data for recent account lockouts.
     - In my test domain, I have the following group policies configured.
         - Audit account logon events: Success, Failure